ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator_x/ros2_operation.md

   ``` bash
   $ ros2 run open_manipulator_x_teleop open_manipulator_x_teleop_keyboard
   ```
-  If the node is successfully launched, the following instruction will appeare in the terminal window.
+  If the node is successfully launched, the following instruction will appear in the terminal window.

   ```
   ---------------------------